 Zinc: Many people with acne will benefit from Zinc addition.
 Is known to promote skin, hair and nail health.
 Scientific studies show that people with acne have lower levels of zinc in their body.
 Several studies have shown that the mineral zinc may reduce the effects of acne.
-It’s best to get zinc form supplements (100 mg a day) or naturally from your diet.
-Try food that are reach in zinc such as toasted wheat germ (sprinkled on salads), veal liver, roast beef, roasted pumpkin and dried squash or watermelon seeds.
+It’s best to get zinc from supplements (100 mg a day) or naturally from your diet.
+Try food that is rich in zinc such as toasted wheat germ (sprinkled on salads), veal liver, roast beef, roasted pumpkin, and dried squash or watermelon seeds.

 - What are some foods that can help prevent acne?

 Here is a list of types of food that can help you with your acne:

 Green tea: Green tea is full of antioxidants that can protect from environmental stress.
 Drinking more green tea throughout the day may be a great addition to your anti-acne routine.